morepath/morepath/doc/building_large_applications.rst

 but ``myproject.core`` remains unchanged.

-We've now made exactly the tweak necessary without having to modify our original project, so this will continue to work the same way for other customers.
+We've now made exactly the tweak necessary without having to modify our original project.
+The original project continues to work the same way it always did.

 Swapping in, for one customer
 -----------------------------